-This was a German naval raid and landing on Spitsbergen island to the north of German-occupied Norway (6/9 September 1943).
+'Zitronella' was a German naval raid and landing, otherwise known as 'Sizilien' and 'Eisfjord', on Spitsbergen island to the north of German-occupied Norway (6/9 September 1943).

-Early on 25 August 1941 there had appeared off the western coast of Spitsbergen a group of British warships (light cruisers Aurora and Nigeria, and destroyers Antelope, Anthony, Eclipse, Icarus and Tartar) of Rear Admiral P. L. Vian’s Force 'K' together with the liner Empress of Canada (in service since the early days of the war as a troopship) and oiler Oligarch.
+Early on 25 August 1941 there had appeared off the western coast of Spitsbergen a group of British warships (the light cruisers Aurora and Nigeria, and the destroyers Antelope, Anthony, Eclipse, Icarus and Tartar) of Rear Admiral P. L. Vian’s Force 'K' together with the liner Empress of Canada (in service since the early days of the war as a troopship) and the oiler Oligarch.

-As part of this ‘Gauntlet’, moreover, British, Canadian and Free Norwegian troops then maintained an occupation of Spitsbergen to deny the Germans use of the islands and their rich coal deposits, and to set up weather stations.
+As part of this 'Gauntlet' undertaking, moreover, British, Canadian and Free Norwegian troops then maintained an occupation of Spitsbergen to deny the Germans use of the islands and their rich coal deposits, and to set up weather stations.

-The Germans responded to the Allied occupation of Spitsbergen only in the autumn of 1943.
-Otherwise known as ‘Eisfjord’ and ‘Sizilien’, the ‘Zitronella’ raid was undertaken, under Vizeadmiral Oskar Kummetz, commanding the Kampfgruppe ‘Nordmeer’, by the battleship Tirpitz, battle-cruiser Scharnhorst, and destroyers Z 27, Z 29, Z 30, Z 31, Z 33, Erich Steinbrinck, Karl Galster, Theodor Riedel and Hans Lody of Kapitän Rolf Johannesson’s 4th Zerstörer-Flottille, Kapitän Max-Eckart Wolff’s 5th Zerstörer-Flottille and Kapitän Friedrich Kothe’s 6th Zerstörer-Flottille.
+The Germans responded to 'Fritham' and following occupation of Spitsbergen only in the autumn of 1943.
+The 'Zitronella' raid was undertaken, under the command of Vizeadmiral Oskar Kummetz, heading the Kampfgruppe 'Nordmeer', by the battleship Tirpitz, the battle-cruiser Scharnhorst, and the destroyers Z 27, Z 29, Z 30, Z 31, Z 33, Erich Steinbrinck, Karl Galster, Theodor Riedel and Hans Lody of Kapitän Rolf Johannesson’s 4th Zerstörer-Flottille, Kapitän Max-Eckart Wolff’s 5th Zerstörer-Flottille and Kapitän Friedrich Kothe’s 6th Zerstörer-Flottille.